 Another confusion that is common when discussing UAT has to do with who performs it?
 User Acceptance Testing, as the name suggests, should generally be performed by regular users.

-Professional testers only deal with testing parts of the software product that are more technical.
+Professional testers and software testing companies only deal with testing parts of the software product that are more technical.
 End users, on the other hand, are required to test their experience with the product as a whole.

 Product team members won’t have an objective perspective on the product when testing it.
 This is why UAT testing is performed by people who are outside the development team.
 Any person who is part of the development process will have a tunnel vision perspective which is not appropriate for testing.

 Moreover, developers tend to skip steps in the testing process because they already know how the product works, which is time-saving but very inefficient because unexpected problems can easily arise in non-standard usage.